MarenS/woodle_backend/readme.md

                         user: E-Mail Adress of the user, who created this appointment
                         attendance: E-Mail Adresses of users, who wants to use this appointment
                         maybeAttendance: if maxNumber > size of attendance : the user will fill in maybeAttendance
-    Response:           201: appointment is created; 400: appointment NOT created
+    Response:           Created: appointment is created

 Show all appointments